Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Scattering in a false vacuum

 Finally, in Fig.~\ref{fig:false_vacuum}(e), we plot the evolution of the bubble radius for various $g/J$, with $h > h^*(g)$.
-The main panel shows a log-log plot where we subtract a $g$-dependent $t_0$ from the time axis, and $r_0=3$ in the vertical axis.
+The main panel shows a log-log plot where we subtract a $g$-dependent $t_0$ in the time axis, and $r_0=3$ in the vertical axis.
 The inset shows the raw data in linear scale.
 The black dashed line corresponds to linear increase of $r$.
-It roughly matches the numerical data, implying that the bubble spreads roughly ballistically.
-This is in agreement with the expectations from QFT, where the edge of a true vacuum is a solitonic solution expected to propagate ballistically.
+It roughly matches the numerical data, implying that the bubble spreads ballistically, in agreement to a solitonic solution expected in QFT.
 However, a precise quantitative statement is admittedly difficult to make.
 The data is reasonably well converged in bond dimension (see inset, where we plot data obtained with different bond dimensions).
 Yet, the bubble, a coherent collective excitation, generates long-range entanglement, making it hard to accurately capture with tensor network methods.
 This can be seen from the appearance of the horizontal stripes in Fig.~\ref{fig:false_vacuum}(b) at later times, which are numerical artifacts.
 Additionally, because of the finite lattice spacing, approximating the bubble as spherical might not be very accurate at initial times.
 For these reasons, we view the growth of the coherent, highly-entangled bubble as a promising target for experimental quantum simulation beyond the reach of classical techniques.

+In conclusion, we believe that the observed phenomenon is due to a combination of a local thermal and a quantum tunneling process.
+Further work is certainly required to completely understand their interplay.
+It should be noted that it is not known whether Coleman's arguments and the critical droplet theory even apply in two dimensions~\cite{Moss_2025}.
+We plan to investigate this in an upcoming work.